-ARTICLE 14 -CALENDAR AND FLEX TIME
+ARTICLE 14 - CALENDAR AND FLEX TIME

 - 14.1 The calendar for full-time librarians and instructional faculty consists of 175 days.
 The calendar for full-time counselors consists of 185 days. - 14.2 Every full-time faculty member is required to complete twenty-four (24) hours of flex credited activities during each academic year.
 Twelve (12) of these hours will be completed on the Fixed Flex day of each semester, with each Fixed Flex day consisting of six (6) hours.
-The remaining twelve (12) hours will be completed via other activities, either during other days of Learning College Week or at other times during the academic year. - 14.3 Each part-time faculty member will be reimbursed at their current hourly lab rate for flex activities in which they participate up to a maximum limit determined by District in section 8.10.3.1. - 14.4 Any training required as a condition of employment will be compensated by the district.
+The remaining twelve (12) hours will be completed via other activities, either during other days of Learning College Week or at other times during the academic year. - 14.3 Each part-time faculty member will be reimbursed at a flat rate of \$60.00 for flex activities in which they participate up to a maximum limit determined by District in section 16.10.3. - 14.4 Any training required as a condition of employment will be compensated by the district.
 The rate of pay will be negotiated by the UFO and the District.